Southeast Asia

 People connections

 More than one million Australians claim Southeast Asian ancestry.
-We share close ties through the New Colombo Plan, Australia Awards and Australian Volunteers Program, and support a range of public diplomacy initiatives in the region.
+We share close ties through the New Colombo Plan, Australia Awards (including the Aus4ASEAN scholarships) and Australian Volunteers Program, and support a range of public diplomacy initiatives in the region.

 Our people and institutional connections with Southeast Asia are also further enhanced through the Australia-ASEAN Council and Australia-Indonesia Institute.